myahenochs/MySA/README.md

   4. Adding parallelism to further create a more true-to-life simulation.

 ## To Compile
-  This program was completely developed in Linux and has not been tested in Windows whatsoever.
+  This program was completely developed in Linux and has not been tested in Windows or OS X whatsoever.

   1. `git clone https://github.com/myahenochs/MySA`
   2. `cd MySA`
   3. `make`

+## To Use
+  Create a file containing each byte of input on a separate line.
+Run the binary with the file redirected into it (example: `test < input.txt`).

+  main.cpp has some simple functions to use in order to check input and output and can be changed at will.